convox/praxis/docs/getting-started.md

 If you'd like to see the test fail, just delete `static/images/logo.png` and run `cx test` again.

-### Build the app

-Now you can ship this to the Rack.
-Rather than doing a `cx deploy`, this time you'll just build the source.
-That will allow you to inspect the diff before completing deployment.
+### Building without Deploying

+While `cx deploy` is an easy way to deploy changes to a Rack, the various steps are available at the CLI so that you can customize your workflow.

+This time, let's create a build but not deploy it:

     $ cx build
     uploading: .